shahrzadabedi/CryptocurrencyQuoteAPI/Answers_to_technical_questions.md

 .NET 7 was released in November 2022 and it has introduced different new features.
 One of the most commonly used features is:

-	1-Use LinQ Order instead of OrderBy using lambda expression:You have the ability to simply call Order() instead of OrderBy(p=>p.ID) for a simple entity for example:
+	Use LinQ Order instead of OrderBy using lambda expression:You have the ability to simply call Order() instead of OrderBy(p=>p.ID) for a simple entity for example:

 	List<int> ages = new List<int>();